dagraham/nts-dgraham/README.md

 Finally, if neither of the previous alternatives are satisfied, then *nts* will use "\~/nts" as its _home directory_, creating this directory if necessary.

 The _nts_ "data" and "logs" directories will be created if necessary as well as the _nts_ configuration file, "cfg.yaml" using default settings.
 If "data" needs to be created, the user will additionally be offered the opportunity to populate it with illustrative data.
-Here are the default contents of this file:
+Here are the default contents of this file when the "dark" background option is chosen at installation:

 	# Changes to this file only take effect when nts is restarted.
 	# EDIT
 	# The following are examples using the editor vim.
 Tip: to use the
 	# native version of vim under Mac OSX, replace 'vim' in each of
 	# the following commands with:
 	#        '/Applications/MacVim.app/Contents/MacOS/Vim'
 	# session_edit: cmd to edit {filepath} at {linenum} and await completion
 	session_edit: vim -g -f +{linenum} {filepath}
 	# session_add: cmd to edit {filepath} at end of file and await completion
 	session_add: vim -g -f + {filepath}
 	# command_edit: cmd to edit {filepath} at {linenum} without waiting
 	command_edit: vim -g +{linenum} {filepath}
 	# command_add: cmd to edit {filepath} at end of file without waiting
 	command_add: vim -g + {filepath}
 	# STYLE
-    # session mode hex colors
+	light_background: false
 	style:
 		status:			'#FFFFFF bg:#396060'
 		status.key:		'#FFAA00'
 		not-searching:	'#888888'
 		highlighted:	'#000000 bg:#FFFF75'
 		plain:			'#FAFAFA bg:#1D3030'
 	# TAG SORT
 	# For listed keys, sort by the corresponding value.
 E.g. In tag view
 	# items with the tag "now" will be sorted as if they had the tag "!".
 	# Replace, remove or add keys and values with whatever you like.
 	tag_sort:
 		now:			'!'
 		next:			'#'
 		assigned:		'%'
 		someday:		'&'
 		completed:		'}'

-The default STYLE section given above is designed for a terminal with a dark background.
-If you prefer a light background, you might want to try these settings instead:
+When the "light" background option is chosen the relevant lines are changed to these:

+	light_background: true
 	style:
 		status:         '#FFFFFF bg:#437070'
 		status.key:     '#FFAA00'
 		not-searching:  '#888888'
 		highlighted:    '#1D3030 bg:#A1CAF1'
 		plain:          '#000000 bg:#FFF8DC'

 If you make changes to "cfg.yaml" and would like to restore the defaults just delete the relevant settings from the file and restart _nts_ - the missing settings will be restored with their default values.